fras/tm4c1294-hw-demo/Readme.md

 sUartBoosterPack2.bLoopback = true;
 ```

-Since firmware version 0.2.0, you can set the baud rate, the loopback mode and
+Since firmware version 0.2.0, you can set the baud rate, the parity and the
-the parity with the command ```uart-s```.
+loopback mode with the command ```uart-s```.
-Example for a baud rate of 11520, internal loopback and no parity on UART port 6:
+Example for a baud rate of 11520, no parity and internal loopback mode on UART
+port 6:
 ```
-uart-s 6 11520 1 0
+uart-s 6 11520 0 1
 ```

 Alternatively, put a jumper across the pins ```PP0``` and ```PP1``` on the